Skip to main content

 The changing nature of development and its impact on writers

 In years past, much television development was done with the financial support of broadcasters, who entered into development partnerships with creators and producers early on, and funded multiple stages of development.
-Increasingly, however, broadcasters are looking for more and more of that work to be done up front, before they will commit any money to the project.
+Increasingly, however, broadcasters and streamers are looking for more and more of that work to be done up front, before they will commit any money to the project.
 This has put increased pressure on screenwriters to work for free, and frustrated development funding models that may have been designed in an earlier era.
-At the same time, Canadian broadcasters seem increasingly uninterested in developing great Canadian stories, while international opportunities are growing.
-The WGC has closely followed these trends, and has worked with policy-makers to find solutions.
-In particular, the WGC was pleased to see development mentioned in the “Creative Canada” vision statement, and we subsequently worked closely with the CMF to help create a new funding program, targeted directly to screenwriters, which was announced in March, 2019, as the Early Stage Development Program.
-The WGC will continue to work with the CMF and our members to help make this program a success.
+At the same time, Canadian broadcasters seem increasingly uninterested in developing great Canadian stories.
+The WGC has closely followed these trends, and has worked with policymakers to find solutions.
+In particular, the WGC worked closely with government and the CMF to help create the Early Stage Development Program.
+With this program now suspended by the CMF, the WGC will continue to work with funders and our members to find new ways to support screenwriters in development.

 Support for the CBC